 Learn first aid

 Anyone can learn first aid.
 Classes are available from St John Ambulance, British Red Cross and West Midlands Ambulance Service.
 See their websites for downloads and resources on their courses.
-You can request a free first aid guide from the St John ambulance website.
+You can visit the St John ambulance website to request a free first aid guide.

 Know how to shut off your utilities